vitusb/FastCopy/README.md

 – In Version 3.0 oder höher wurde die INI Konfig-Datei von FastCopy von "FastCopy.ini" in **"FastCopy2.ini"** umbenannt.

 #### English
 This is the old, free version 4.x.x of the tool ["FastCopy"](https://fastcopy.jp/en/) by ["SHIROUZU Hiroaki"](https://github.com/shirouzu/), slightly translated into German with a more modern iconset and slightly changed dialog dimensions to fit the much longer strings of the German language.
 For the translation I used the English resource table "1033".
-The German translation is not 100% accurate in detail; I only translated the main window and string resources...
+The German translation is not 100% accurate in detail; i only translated the main window and string resources.

 #### FastCopy is awesome ...
 - It is the fastest Copy/Backup Software on Windows.
 - It supports UNICODE and over **MAX_PATH (260 characters)** file pathname-lengths.
+- **Very important for administration: it copies almost invisibly in command line mode as a GUI with an icon in the taskbar, which is more appealing to the user than a console tool with a console window !**
 - It automatically selects different methods according to whether "Source" and "DestDir" are in the same or different HDD (or SSD).
 - Diff HDD Reading and writing are processed respectively in parallel by separate threads.
 - Same HDD Reading is processed until the big buffer fills.
 When the big buffer is filled, writing is started and processed in bulk.